he-actlab/AxBench_old/README.md

-**AxBench** is a benchmark suite for approximate computing.
+**AxBench** is a benchmark suite with the necessary annotations for approximate computing.
 We develop **AxBench** in C++, aiming to provide a set of representative applications from various domains to explore different aspect of the approximate computing. **AxBench** is developed in Alternative Computing Technologies (ACT) Laboratory, Georgia Institute of Technology.

 *** === Papers === ***